timgates42/pyjs/README.rst

 Pyjs-Widgets
 ============

-Pyjs-Widgets are a collection of GUI widget libraris that can be run natively as part of Pyjs-Native or compiled by Pyjs-Compiler to run in a browser.
+Pyjs-Widgets is a collection of GUI widget libraries that can be run natively as part of Pyjs-Native or can be compiled by Pyjs-Compiler to run in a browser.

 Pyjs-Desktop
 ============

-Pyjs runs your python application in a Web Browser (as javascript).
-Pyjs-Desktop runs exactly the same python application on the Desktop (as pure python).
+While Pyjs runs your python application in a Web Browser (as javascript), Pyjs-Desktop runs exactly the same python application on the Desktop (as pure python).
 There are currently three engine choices, with alternatives in development.

-All ports of Pyjs-Desktop require a JSON library: simplejson is recommended if the version of python is 2.5 or less.
+All ports of Pyjs-Desktop require a JSON library; simplejson is recommended if the version of python is 2.5 or older.
 Python 2.6 and above come with a json library installed by default.

 1. XULRunner